Xacobeo or Holy Year

-As you can imagine, the next Xacobeo in Santiago de Compostela in 2021 is going to be one of the most extraordinary and enjoyable events.
+As you can imagine, Xacobeo in Santiago de Compostela is going to be one of the most extraordinary and enjoyable events.
 The Camino is likely to be a little busier than other years, but we love meeting all the diverse people from around the world.

 Special Feast Day Last 100km “Xacobeo” Tour

 On our Special Feast Day Last 100km “Xacobeo” Tour you will have the chance to be in Santiago de Compostela on the most important night of the year – for the fiesta of Saint James!
 You will also be part of one of the biggest Holy Year, as one has not taken place in 11 years.

 Join us for fireworks, street parties and the most unforgettable atmosphere in the city.
 The Cathedral has a very special mass on the 25th and hopefully we will get to see the amazing giant silver Botafumeiro or incense burner swung across the Cathedral.